 First, figure out how much things really cost.
 Some meats that are cheaper by the pound have fewer servings in each pound so you may end up spending more to feed your family than you need to.
-Use my calculator to enter the price per pound and see how many servings are typical for each cut of meat.
-(Of course, stretch that meat even further by making meat a more minor part of the meal, like with fried rice or stir fry.
+Of course, you can stretch that meat even further by making meat a more minor part of the meal, like with fried rice or stir fry.

 If you’re just getting started, read my Kitchen Basics article to see what you might need to buy.
 You can always hit the thrift stores and probably find an old slow cooker, some mismatched pans, and a few other basic things.
 Upgrade later when you have more money.

 - Save Money with your Crockpot or Slow Cooker

 - How to Cook Dried Beans